iranroman/musicinformationretrieval.com/README.md

 2. On your local machine, visit <http://localhost:8888> inside a web browser.

 3. To open a new notebook, click on *New* near the top right.
 This is your scrap notebook.
-Try executing the content from <http://musicinformationretrieval.com> inside this blank notebook.

-    -   In the Jupyter notebook, run `import scipy, sklearn, pandas, librosa`.
+    -   Immediately rename the notebook by clicking on "Untitled" in the top left, and choosing a different name.
+    -   Inside a cell, run `1+2`.
 Press `<Shift-Enter>` on a cell to run that cell.
+Hopefully you get the output `3`.
-If that runs without error, congratulations, you're set.
+    -   Inside a cell, run `import scipy, sklearn, pandas, librosa`.
+Press `<Shift-Enter>` to run the cell.
+If that runs without error, congratulations, you have the necessary libraries installed properly.
+    -   Try executing the content from <http://musicinformationretrieval.com> inside this blank notebook.

 4. To close the Jupyter notebook,

-        1. Save the notebook.
+    -   Save the notebook.
 (Either use keyboard shortcut `s`, or "File | Save" in the top menu.)
-        2. Close the browser window.
+    -   Close the browser window.
-        3. If you opened the notebook from a prompt/shell, from that shell, press `<Ctrl-C>` twice to return to the prompt.
+    -   If you opened the notebook from a prompt/shell as indicated in Step 1 above, from that shell, press `<Ctrl-C>` twice to return to the prompt.

 Congratulations, you are now running a Jupyter notebook, and you can get started with the workshop material.

 After installing, if something doesn’t work, try closing the terminal or restarting the OS.
 Sometimes that can reset the necessary configurations.

 Contributions